tslocke/hobocookbook/tutorials/agility.markdown

 ## Removing members

 The sidebar we just implemented has an obvious draw-back -- there's no way to remove members.
 In typical RESTful style, removing a member is achieved by deleting a membership.
 What we'd like is a delete button on each card that removes the membership.
 That means what we really want are *Membership* cards in the sidebar (at the moment they are User cards).
-Change:
+So, in `projects/show.dryml`, change:

     <collection:members part="members"/>
 {: .dryml}

-To:
+to:

     <collection:memberships part="members"/>
 {: .dryml}

-Problem -- the membership card doesn't display the users name.
+We have a problem -- the membership card doesn't display the user's name.
 There are two ways we could fix this.
 We could either customise the global membership card using `<extend tag="card" for="Membership">` in `application.dryml`, or we could customise *this particular usage* of the membership card.
 Let's do the latter.
 Modify the `<collection:memberships>` as follows:

     <collection:memberships part="members">
       <card><heading:><a:user/></heading:></card>